- 01 How to Check Disk Partition Style in Windows

 Professional partition manager software - EaseUS Partition Master can organize your hard drive and change the partition style easily.
 You can easily convert GPT to MBR with the help of this software, making disk available to install Windows again:

-Step 2.
-Right-click the GPT disk that you want to convert and select "Convert to MBR".
-Then, you will add a pending operation.
+Step 3.
+Select the target GPT disk that you want to convert to MBR, and click "Convert" to start the conversion.

 Fix 2.
 Enable UEFI Boot Option in BIOS to Fix Windows Cannot Install on GPT Drive Error